uob-mu3e/daq_wiki/Wiki info.md

-## Wiki info

-Welcome to your wiki!
-This is the default page we've installed for your convenience.
-Go ahead and edit it.

 ## Wiki features

 This wiki uses the [Markdown](http://daringfireball.net/projects/markdown/) syntax.
 The [MarkDownDemo tutorial](https://bitbucket.org/tutorials/markdowndemo) shows how various elements are rendered.
 The [Bitbucket documentation](https://confluence.atlassian.com/x/FA4zDQ) has more information about using a wiki.